stjude-rust-labs/rfcs/text/0002-call-caching.md

 A `HEAD` request will be made for the remote file URL.

-If a successful response contains a `x-digest-blake3` header, the header's value will be used as the digest of the file's content.
+If the remote URL is for a supported cloud storage service, the response is checked for the appropriate metadata header (e.g. `x-ms-meta-content-digest`, `x-amz-meta-content-digest`, or `x-goog-meta-content-digest`) and the header is treated like a [`content-digest`][content-digest] header.

+Otherwise, the response must have either a [`content-digest`][content-digest] header or a [strong `ETag`][etag] header.
+If the response does not have the required header or if the header's value is invalid, it is treated as a failure to calculate the cache key.

+As the [`content-digest`][content-digest] header does not currently have a registered digest algorithm for Blake3, the header's value is hashed as an [internal string](#hashing-internal-strings) to produce the Blake3 digest.

-If the request is unsuccessful and the error is considered to be a "transient" failure (e.g. a 500 response), the `HEAD` request is retried internally up to some configurable limit.
-If the request is unsuccessful after exhausting the retries, the cache key will fail to calculate and result will be an automatic cache miss.
+If the `HEAD` request is unsuccessful and the error is considered to be a "transient" failure (e.g. a 500 response), the `HEAD` request is retried internally up to some configurable limit.
+If the request is unsuccessful after exhausting the retries, it is treated as a failure to calculate the cache key.

-If the response is missing the header, the empty Blake3 digest will be used for the file's content; Sprocket will not attempt to download the file to calculate its content digest.

-As part of this implementation, `cloud-copy` will be enhanced to automatically attach the `x-digest-blake3` header as metadata to the cloud storage objects it creates.

-That means that content digests will only be respected for:

-* Files uploaded by Sprocket to cloud storage.
-* Files uploaded by Planetary to cloud storage.
-* Files manually uploaded by the `cloud-copy` tool to cloud storage.

-Note that Sprocket will *not* verify that the `x-digest-blake3` header matches the actual content digest of the file in cloud storage.
-However, as a `PUT` of an object overwrites existing metadata, the header should only be inaccurate if a user explicitly attaches an incorrect header to an object that was manually uploaded.
+Note that Sprocket will *not* verify that the `content-digest` header matches the actual content digest of the file as that requires downloading its entire contents.

 #### Local Directory Digests